 HR will likely need to be involved to make sure that employee law considerations are taken into account, and if there are any external court applications that need to be made, then external lawyers may also need to be involved.

 Finally, that fraud response team will need to potentially include certain key directors to allow decisions to be made.
 It's important, though, to ensure that that team is kept as lean as possible and on a need-to-know basis, so that the investigation is as focused as possible.

-We've discussed already the fact that the fraud response plan should also consider what the objectives of any investigation are, and because every fraud is different the objectives may change ever so slightly from case to case.
-So, again, one of the key decisions the fraud response team need to do early on is what are the objectives?
+We've discussed already the fact that the fraud response plan should also consider what the objectives of any investigation are and because every fraud is different the objectives may change ever so slightly from case to case.
+So, again, one of the key decisions the fraud response team needs to do early on is what are the objectives?
 Are they seeking recovery, are they seeking prosecution?

 Also, there is a need to consider whether there are any other issues with procedures and controls elsewhere in the business that may lead to the fraud continuing and potentially worsening.

 It's always important to remember that frauds are invariably worse than expected at the point of discovery.
 They need to be investigated properly as a consequence, but be aware, what you know at the point of discovery is invariably not everything relevant to the fraud itself.